straightdave/arion/README.md

 [# 1] response: point_count:303236 elapsed_time:10
 ```

-`-N` is the concurrent connection number. `-duration` can be used here to indicate the stress test duration (by default 10s).
+`-N` is the concurrent connection number. `-duration` (same used as in unary stress test) can be used here to indicate the stress test duration (by default 10s).
+During the time, client will keep sending the data to the server.

+For server-side streaming, we also use `-N` and `-duration`, similar to client-side example above (except the tons of response messages to output).

+Stress test for Bi-directional streaming has not yet been supported so far.

 > **NOTE**
 > * Currently no metrics are supported.